Polybia rejecta: Wren nests and P. rejecta

 Wrens are another bird that associate with P. rejecta wasps in order to gain protection against predators.
 In an experiment conducted by Frank Joyce, it was found that wrens whose nests were near relocated wasps were significantly more likely to fledge young than were wrens whose nests had no wasp nests placed near them.
 With wrens, predation is the primary cause of nest failure; in particularly they are attacked by white faced monkeys.
 In an attempt to avoid predators many birds will build their nests in inconspicuous or inaccessible places, but this is not always a successful method of protection.
 Joyce moved the wasp nests to areas that were common to wrens.
-There was a significant increase in the success rate of fledging after the association with which occurs as a result of the presence of waps.
+There was a significant increase in the success rate of fledging after the association with which occurs as a result of the presence of wasps.
 When the monkeys attempted to attack the bird nests, the wasps would in turn attack the monkeys because they were too close to the wasp nest.